Guide To Boating & Water Sports in Deep Creek Lake, Maryland

 Wake Surf Boats

-The most important feature that makes the wake surf boat different than a ski boat is the inboard engine.
-Unlike other water sports where the rider is towed far behind the boat, wake surf riders are towed close to the back of the boat.
-For this reason, it is not safe to wake surf off of a boat with a typical outboard engine located on the back of the boat.
-Wake surf boats have inboard engines, meaning the engine is located under the center of the boat as opposed to the rear, and it is completely enclosed within the boat’s structure.
+The key safety feature that sets a wake surf boat apart from others is the inboard engine.
+Unlike other water sports where the rider is towed far behind the boat, wake surfers ride close to the back of the boat.
+Standard outboard motors, which are mounted on the rear of the boat, are not safe for wake surfing.
+Wake surf boats have inboard engines– the engine is located in the center of the boat, fully enclosed and safely away from the rider.

 Wake Surf Boat in Deep Creek Lake Maryland